Fermentation food market trends has been on the rise lately.

 An increasing body of research points to the importance of maintaining gut health and a vibrant microbiome.
 The term “gut health” actually refers to the functioning and balance of the “good” bacteria and immune cells present in our gastrointestinal (GI) tract, which are crucial in fighting off infection-causing bacteria, virus, and fungi.

 A great way to improve gut health is to have a strong gut microbiome, which means having a varied and high count of good bacteria in our GI system.
-Regularly consuming fermented foods is one way to do this, thus explaining why this category of fermentation food trend has been on the rise.
+Regularly consuming fermented foods is one way to do this, thus explaining why this market category of fermentation food trend has been on the rise.

 That fermented food is beneficial to gut health is an established fact at this point.
 Numerous studies shown the several benefits of consuming fermented foods and their positive impact on gut microflora.
 A healthy gut is vital for maintaining the general health and well-being of the human body, mainly in the following four ways: